 Indian individual members shall be entitled to cast one vote.
 Ballots for Indian individual members shall be a different color than tribal ballots whenever possible.

-1. Four (4) tables shall be set up on the Assembly floor at which two (2) members in good standing shall be appointed to distribute ballots to members whose name appears on the list assigned to that table.
+1. Registration tables shall be set up and Elections Committee members in good standing shall be appointed to distribute ballots to members whose name appears on the list assigned to that table.
 The list of all Indian individual members shall be divided equitably between the tables.

 2. Balloting shall proceed similar and simultaneous to member tribe voting.